 If you only need to see up to three time zones this tip on adding three time zones to your Outlook calendar may be sufficient.
-Should you need more time zones this tip shows how to create a personal world clock customised to the cities you need.
+Should you need more, the website www.timeanddate.com allows you to create a personal world clock customised to the cities you need.

 It allows you to display analog or digital clocks and show when it is nighttime on an analog clock.
 Here's how it works: